Altinity/clickhouse-operator/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/altinity/clickhouse-operator)](https://goreportcard.com/report/github.com/altinity/clickhouse-operator)

 **Warning!
-ClickHouse Operator is in early beta.
+ClickHouse Operator is in beta.
 You can use it at your own risk.
 There may be backwards incompatible API changes up until the first major release.**

 ## Features